hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

   * We will assume a fixed hop-size, for simplicity, and evaluate on a frame-based level.
 We will not apply any seq2seq model.

-For the following kinds of tasks, we will use embedding distance and no learning:
+For the following kinds of tasks, we will use only embedding distance (no learning):
 * Ranking tasks, e.g. rank this sound that was ogg-encoded with quality 1 thru 9.
 * Just-noticeable-difference (JND) tasks.